-Seneca (4 BC-65 AD) was the first philosopher in history to focus on the process, instead of focusing only on the results.
-It is far better to practise virtue and hope for the best, he argued, than to achieve our goals by employing tortious methods.
+Was Seneca the first philosopher in history to focus on the process, instead of focusing only on the results?
+Not really, but he emphasised that it is better to practise virtue and hope for the best, than to achieve goals by employing tortious methods.

 In doing so, Seneca was slightly decoupling morality from success, against the Aristotelian tradition.
 In the “Nicomachean Ethics” and “Eudemian Ethics,” Aristotle (384-322 BC) had set up an ethical framework in which virtues constitute the method for attaining success and happiness.